kerberos-io/hub/README.md

 ## Cert manager

-We rely on cert-manager and letsencrypt for generating the certificates we'll need.
-Both for the Kerberos Hub web interface, Kerberos Hub api and the Vernemq broker (WSS/TLS).
+We rely on cert-manager and letsencrypt for generating all the certificates we'll need for the Kerberos Hub web interface, Kerberos Hub api and the Vernemq broker (WSS/TLS).

-As a best practice we will install all dependencies in their own namespace.
+As a best practice we will install all the dependencies in their own namespace.
 Let's start by creating a separate namespace for cert-manager.

     kubectl create namespace cert-manager